Get your home holiday-ready 🎄 SEE ALL IDEAS

 There is a lot to consider for homeowners who are considering how to build an in-ground pool before even digging a hole.
 This is a big-time construction project, so make sure you know what you’re doing to avoid unexpected obstacles or additional costs.
 Whether it’s obtaining the proper permits, coordinating tools, or choosing a location with minimal barriers, particular expertise and knowledge help make sure everything gets done smoothly.

-Tips for How to Build a Pool
+Tips for Building a Pool

 • Concrete pools take longer to install than any other type.